The Team Behind the Concierge

 OpenTableBooking-affiliated restaurants onlyHigh — limited to paying partners

-A single editorial guideOne editorial voiceLow, but narrow scope
+Michelin GuideOne editorial voiceLow, but narrow scope

 La Table VoisineSynthesis of 10 independent editorial voicesNone — no commercial relationships